tinode/chat/API.md

   lang: "EN" 	   // human language of the client device; optional }
 ```
 The user agent `ua` is expected to follow [RFC 7231 section 5.5.3](http://tools.ietf.org/html/rfc7231#section-5.5.3) recommendation but the format is not enforced.
-Can be sent more than once to update `ua`, `dev` and `lang` values.
-If sent more than once, the `ver` field must be either unchanged or not set.
+The message can be sent more than once to update `ua`, `dev` and `lang` values.
+If sent more than once, the `ver` field of the second and subsequent messages must be either unchanged or not set.

 #### `{acc}`

-Message `{acc}` is used for creating users or updating authentication credentials.
-To create a new user set `acc.user` to string `new` optionally followed by any character sequence.
+Message `{acc}` creats users or updates `tags` or authentication credentials `scheme` and `secret` of exiting users.
+To create a new user set `user` to the string `new` optionally followed by any character sequence, e.g. `newr15gsr`.
 Either authenticated or anonymous session can send an `{acc}` message to create a new user.
-To update credentials of the current user leave `acc.user` unset.
+To update tags or authentication credentials of the current user leave `user` unset.

 ```js
 acc: {